YaN9-Y/D4_plus/README.md

 ### 2. Testing
 1)Prepare the testing datasets following the operations in the Dataset part.
 2)Put the trained weight in the checkpoint folder 2)Add a config file 'config.yml' in your checkpoints folder.
-We provide an example checkpoints folder and config file in `./checkpoints/test_example`, remind to fill the correct dataset in the config file.
+We provide an example checkpoints folder and config file in `./checkpoints/test_example`, remember to fill the correct dataset in the config file.
 3)Test the model, for example:
 ```
 python test.py --model 1 --checkpoints ./checkpoints/test_example